Stop Swinging for the Fences: The 3 Can't Miss Qualities to Look for in a Job Applicant.

 With all the tools, training and experience, its hard to understand how interviewing and hiring can be so hit or miss.
 You can have what you feel to be a wonderful interview.
 Someone that gave all the right answers.
 That had great experience.
 Someone that excels in a second interview with another manager, then explodes into a fit of rage and quits the first time he is corrected by a superior.
 Where did you go wrong?

-Interviewing is so much more complex because a lot of people know how you should act, and what responses should be given during an interview.
+Interviewing is made much more complex by the people who know how to act and what answers to give to get hired.
 There are books, articles and Hubs like this, that teach those skills.
-Considering the majority of people you interview understand these skills, its easy to understand how hard it is to separate the good from the bad because they all act the same and give the same answers.
+Considering the majority of people you interview will know these skills, its easy to understand how hard it is to separate the good candidate from the bad candidate because they all act the same and give the same answers.

 We are making it more complicated than it really is.
 We are trying to find the perfect person, when all we need is the right person.
 They don't need to be great.
 They only need to be good.
 Its up to you to make them great once hired.
 There are no perfect applicants.
 But, there are great employees.